squarecandy/woocommerce-stripe-security/README.md

 Once things seem to be working smoothly, you can optionally complete the following steps to remove the keys from the WP database.

-## Part 2: Install the keys via wp-config instead of storing in the database
+## Part 2: Install the keys via env vars or wp-config instead of storing in the database

 ### 2a - MU Plugin